Croatia with kidsAre Croatia family holidays a good idea in 2025?

 Dubrovnik for a local family experience

-At the end of the day, the best strategy for reducing both cost and stress on a family vacation is to choose a home base and limit additional travel to day trips.
-As tempting as it is to hit all the “must-see” spots, memories of those whirlwind tours can fade fast and much time is lost in transit and orientation.
-For many children, a hike or a day at the beach can be just as memorable.
+We believe that the best strategy for reducing both cost and stress on a family vacation is to choose a home base and limit additional travel to day trips.
+As tempting as it is to hit all the “must-see” spots, memories of those whirlwind tours can fade fast, and much time is lost in transit and orientation.

-4. Outdoor activities when visiting Croatia with kids
+Outdoor activities when visiting Croatia with kids

 Adventures in the great outdoors offer the triple win of getting kids away from screens, using up some of their boundless energy, and costing a lot less compared to alternatives.
 Croatia is teeming with incredible outdoor offerings suitable for kids of all ages.
 Here are some ideas.